quantumlib/Stim/glue/sample/README.md

 You can use sinter to collect statistics on each circuit by using the `sinter collect` command.
 This command takes options specifying how much data to collect, how to do decoding, etc.

+The `metadata_func` argument can be used to specify custom python expression that turns the `path` into a dictionary or other JSON object associated with the circuit.
+For convenience, sinter includes the method `sinter.comma_separated_key_values(path)` which parses stim circuit paths like `folder/a=2,b=test.stim` into a dictionary like `{'a': 2, 'b': 'test'}`.

 By default, sinter writes the collected statistics to stdout as CSV data.
 One particularly important option that changes this behavior is `--save_resume_filepath`, which allows the command to be interrupted and restarted without losing data.